NERC-CEH/catalogue/web/README.markdown

 Building this section of the project is handled with [Grunt](http://gruntjs.com/):

-- To perform a complete build:
+To perform a complete build

     grunt build

-- To Start developing:
+To Start developing

     grunt develop